FoodMobile/Docs/docs/user_docs/how_to_add_items.md

-# Adding a menu to a company
+# Adding a Menu To a Company

-Inorder to to add menu items to a company, a user first must be part of the company and a truck driver.
-To do so follow the steps found [here](/user_docs/register_as_driver/)
+In order to to add menu items to a company, a user first must be part of the company and a truck driver.
+To do so follow the steps found [here](/user_docs/register_as_driver/).

-## Steps to add menu to item
+## Steps to add item to menu

-- First proceed to the settings tab, you will see a purple icon called `Edit Menu`
+- First proceed to the settings tab, you will see a purple icon called `Edit Menu`.

 ![#SettingsPage](../user_docs_images/settings_resize.png)